previsecours/previsecours-backend-file-transfer/backend/README.md

 # Minimalist Starter kit for **NodeJS** API, with Free MongoDB Hosting

 ### Prerequisite:
-1. You need to have dokcer install
+1. You need to have docker installed

 2. You need to create a file named artifacts at the root of the project (same level as the Makefile) and inside you need to write your accessToken like this:
 ```javascript